Management of physical

 networks

 Physical Route Manager (PRM) is an extension to the Physical Network Inventory application.
-PRM allows grouping of any number of physical resources into an easily accessible and manageable entity called Route.
-Route consists of mutually related elements, such as, fibres, ports, and splices that comprises a connection between two locations.
+PRM allows the grouping of any number of physical resources into an easily accessible and manageable entity called a Route.
+A Route consists of mutually related elements, such as fibres, ports, and splices that comprises a connection between two locations.

-Routes facilitate modelling utilization of physical resources for data transmission services and fiber/pairs lease.
+Routes facilitate modeling utilization of physical resources for data transmission services and fiber/pairs lease.

 Main features